 When I went into the home at the end, the transformation was amazing!
 Remember I’m not a professional photographer so this isn’t even taken in the best “light” or with the best camera.
 It’s still stunning.
 Take a look at the “after” photo.

 I took a quick video with my phone, and posted it on Pinterest just to share the pretty kitchen.
-I had no idea that in mere weeks, after just that one video pin, I would have almost 300,000 views!
+I had no idea that one video pin would quickly have almost 2,000,000 views!

 The Pinterest Pin